jgranstrom/insure/README.md

 needed for a specific project, and may extend well beyond standard type-checking while still centrally powered by quack.

+Automatically supports inverted test and or-clauses for built-in and user added assertion tests with no explicit configuration or changes needed.
+Add the check once for the default case and get all other functionality automatically.

 Note: This is a work in progress with some key implementations remaining.

 Todo